HypeCheck

 Absorption & Bioavailability

-Good — dietary fats from safflower oil are well absorbed; linoleic acid is incorporated into red blood cell membranes and adipose tissue, as confirmed by fatty acid profiling in clinical studies.
+Good — dietary fats from safflower oil are well absorbed; linoleic acid is incorporated into red blood cell membranes and adipose tissue, confirmed by fatty acid profiling in clinical studies.

 Red Flags to Watch For